aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 -  ``neuronx_distributed.parallel_state.get_tensor_model_parallel_group(as_list=False)``
    : Returns the tensor parallel group after taking into account the tensor parallel size and the global world size. as_list argument when set to True, would return the group as a List[List] otherwise it would return a torch.distributed.group.
+-  ``neuronx_distributed.parallel_state.get_pipeline_model_parallel_group(as_list=False)``
+   : Returns the pipeline parallel group after taking into account the pipeline parallel size and the global world size. as_list argument when set to True, would return the group as a List[List] otherwise it would return a torch.distributed.group.
 - ``move_model_to_device(model, device)``: This api moves the model to device by